Sarcoidosis

 In many cases, pulmonary sarcoidosis will heal and go away on its own without additional treatment.
 If symptoms are present or if the condition is severe, a medical professional may recommend rehabilitation programs, steroid medication to reduce inflammation or methotrexate if steroids do not work.
 In rare cases, oxygen therapy and even a lung transplant may be needed.

-The pulmonary specialists at Tampa General Hospital expertly treat severe cases of pulmonary sarcoidosis and develop a personalized treatment plan for each patient.
-TGH is also a highly ranked transplant hospital, and our healthcare professionals can evaluate a patient’s need for a lung transplant on a case-by-case basis.
+The pulmonary specialists at the TGH Lung Institute expertly treat severe cases of pulmonary sarcoidosis and develop a personalized treatment plan for each patient.
+The TGH Transplant Institute is ranked in the top 5 in the country, and our healthcare professionals can evaluate a patient’s need for a lung transplant on a case-by-case basis.